jweissman/orsino/playtesting.md

 - [ ] Player party _must_ be able to attempt to flee intentionally (could be a dex skill check?)
 - [ ] They should also have a chance to flee 'involuntarily' if they fail a save vs fear? (don't necessarily want to model 'splitting the party' but ... they could find individually-flown characters in previous rooms of the dungeon?)
 - [ ] Why is save vs Bleed a will check?
 Seems weird?
-- [ ] Are we adding stat bonuses to save checks?
-(Probably not but maybe we should in at least some cases?)
 - [ ] Some statuses still sound weird ("[defender] is Chaos by [inflicter]" - odd)
 - ---
 - [ ] AI should not use buffs that only target allies if all allies are dead